Platelet, double red cell or plasma donations

 To donate plasma, donors must meet all of the requirements for whole blood donation.
-Donors who are blood group AB are special plasma donors because their plasma can be given to any of the other blood types.
+There are four major blood groups: A, B, AB and O. Donors who are blood group AB are special plasma donors because their plasma can be given to any of the other blood types.
 Because of this, AB plasma is frequently in high demand.

 Double red cell donations

 In a double red cell donation, two units of red blood cells are collected and the remaining blood components are returned to the donor.
 Red blood cells carry oxygen to all parts of the body.
 They are most needed after a significant blood loss through trauma, surgery or anemia.
 A red cell donation is typically transfused within days, so the need for this component is ongoing.